fcamblor/advent-of-code-slack-bot/README.md

 ### CRON configuration

-To be able to show daily problems and new score earnings, you will need to configure some external CRONs to trigger the bot at certain points in time.
+To be able to show daily puzzles and new score earnings, you will need to configure some external CRONs to trigger the bot at certain points in time.

 You have several options :
 - Either find a CRON as a Service app in the cloud (for example : [Google Cloud Scheduler](https://console.cloud.google.com/cloudscheduler))